 Across the 257,691 lobbying reports in the sample, we can then identify the political stance for 150,682 lobbying reports (Table IA1, Panel B).
 Out of those, 81,950 reports are associated with the Republican Party and 68,732 with the Democratic Party.
-We determine the political stance from executive contributions in 70.2% of our lobby reports, covering 84.6% of the total reported expenditures.
-Most importantly, for the subset of 26,714 reports with climate lobbying, we can link 15,719 reports to a political leaning: 8,161 reports are linked to the Republican Party ("anti-climate" lobbying), and 7,558 reports to the Democratic Party
+We determine the political stance from executive contributions in 70.2% of our lobby reports, covering 84.6% of the total reported expenditures; hence, the inclusion of data on executive contributions is important in our setting.
+Most importantly, for the subset of 26,714 reports with climate lobbying, we can link 15,719 reports to a political leaning: 8,161 reports are linked to the Republican Party ("anti-climate" lobbying), and 7,558 reports to the Democratic Party ("pro-climate" lobbying).